 Individual Evaluations (On-going)

-Overview: The instructors of the program see the value in working directly and intentionally with each participant therefore the instructor to student ratio is usually 1 to 2 or 1 to 1.
+Overview: The instructors of the program see the value in working directly and intentionally with each participant therefore the instructor to student ratio is usually 1:2 or 1:1.
 They take a coaching style approach to leadership and will be intentful in the development of each participant's skills and competence by recognizing the needs for their learning accordingly.
 All camp staff receive ongoing feedback with respect to performance, while the COLTS participants receive consistent feedback in regards to leadership development.